renehorstmann/rhc/README.md

   - `bool quiet;`

-There are also non statc functions in the header files rhc/impl/*, which should be included once in a project (`#include "rhc/impl.h"`)
+There are also non static functions in the header files rhc/impl/*, which should be included once in a project (`#include "rhc/impl.h"`)